 HTC has confirmed that the flagships HTC U11, U11 Plus will be updated to Android 9 Pie but the timeframe hasn’t been revealed.

 Previously Android Oreo arrived on August 21st and the unlocked HTC U11 devices start receiving the update from November 25th, the carrier versions received the update in December 2017 and January 2018.

-So the upcoming android update may hit HTC U11 and U11 Plus devices in late-November or early-December 2018.
+So the upcoming android update may hit HTC U11 and U11 Plus devices in late-October or early-November 2018.
 The unlocked devices will receive the update earlier than carrier locked devices.
 Due to Project Treble of Oreo, the rollout of Pie update will be easier for the manufacturer and carriers.

-The top features of Android P include screenshot button along with Markup Editor, Redesigned Volume Slider, newly designed Quick Settings panel, integration of AI, Rotation button in nav bar, new app previews and so on.
-Now we will roundup main Features of Android P one by one.
+The top features of Android Pie include screenshot button along with Markup Editor, Redesigned Volume Slider, newly designed Quick Settings panel, integration of AI, Rotation button in nav bar, new app previews and so on.
+Now we will roundup main Features of Android Pie one by one.

 The Android P update sports a screenshot button in the Powermenu, so taking screenshots with single hand will be possible.
 Visually, the screenshot button in the Power Menu appears separated from the Restart and Power off buttons.
 So the screenshot button can be recognized very quickly.

 The custom roms of Android have this feature a long time ago and the official builds of Android are going to have the screenshot button.